bjin01/spmigration/README.md

 If __-x__ is not specified the SP Migration is always a **dryRun**.
 Check Job status of the system if dryrun was successful before run the above command with -x specified.

+###See here additional command arguments:###

+optional arguments:
+  -h, --help            show this help message and exit -x, --execute_migration
+  -s SERVER, --server SERVER
+                        Enter your suse manager host address e.g. myserver.abd.domain
+  -u USERNAME, --username USERNAME
+                        Enter your suse manager loginid e.g. admin -p [PASSWORD]         Enter your password
+  -base CURRENT_BASE_CHANNEL, --current_base_channel CURRENT_BASE_CHANNEL
+                        Enter the current base channel label. e.g. sles12-sp3 -pool-x86_64
+  -newbase NEW_BASE_CHANNEL, --new_base_channel NEW_BASE_CHANNEL
+                        Enter the new base channel label. e.g. sles12-sp4 -pool-x86_64
+  -fromsp MIGRATE_FROM_SERVICEPACK, --migrate_from_servicepack MIGRATE_FROM_SERVICEPACK
+                        Enter the current service pack version e.g. sp3 of course you can jump from sp3 to sp5 as well.
+  -tosp MIGRATE_TO_SERVICEPACK, --migrate_to_servicepack MIGRATE_TO_SERVICEPACK
+                        Enter the target service pack version e.g. sp4 of course you can jump from sp3 to sp5 as well.